jbuda/weatherapp/README.md

 ### Bugs / Improvements / Features

 - Ability to change the City for lookup
-- Loader to indicate request in progress
-- Remove the `null` output on Exceptions
-- `null` appears briefly when data is first loading
-- Bigger suite ot unit tests and ui tests
+- Fix unit tests from initial Provider branch
 - Graphics / icons to represent weather types
-- Separate the ViewModel into two and use within the widgets
+- Handle exceptions in the UI